 End Sub

-- Then close the workbook and reopen it.
+- Close the workbook and reopen it.

-Example 3: Insert Data into Excel Table Using MsgBox
+Method 3 – Insert Data into Excel Table Using MsgBox

-In this section, we will insert data into an Excel table using the message box.
+Insert data into an Excel table using the message box.
 We will use the following procedure for this purpose.

 Steps: